MicrosoftDocs/azure-docs/articles/azure-functions/durable/durable-functions-versions.md

 ### Improved cost efficiency for the Azure Storage backend

 In the [Azure Storage backend](./durable-functions-azure-storage-provider.md), the Partition Manager is responsible for distributing [partitions/control queues](./durable-functions-azure-storage-provider.md#control-queues) among workers.
-In WebJobs.Extensions.DurableTask v3, we default to the new partition manager, called Partition Manager V3, which uses Azure Tables to manage partition assignments instead of Azure Blob leases.
-By leveraging Azure Tables, the new design can significantly reduce storage costs.
-Additionally, this new implementation is easier to debug, as [a new Table](./durable-functions-azure-storage-provider.md#partitions-table), named "Partitions", is created in your storage account, allowing you to easily check the partition information.
+The WebJobs.Extensions.DurableTask v3 package uses Partition Manager V3 by default, which is a new design that leverages Azure Tables to manage partition assignments instead of Azure Blob leases.
+This design can significantly reduce storage costs while making debugging easier.
+When Partition Manager V3 is used, [a new table](./durable-functions-azure-storage-provider.md#partitions-table), named "Partitions", is created in your storage account, allowing you to easily check the partition information.

 ### Removed support for Azure Functions Host v1